Vedder, Scheer take top honors at dairy cattle show

 “I’ve never gotten that before,” he said.
 “It’s taken several years.”

-It’s taken a decade, in fact — he started showing dairy cows when he was eight years old and it’s clear the experience paid off.
+It’s taken a decade, in fact — he started showing dairy cows when he was 8 years old, and the experience paid off.
 His steady hand and patient pace caught the eye of the judge, who made sure to take the time to offer personal tips to every showman.
 He especially emphasized the importance of each cattleman’s gait.

 “You want your heifer to take one step at a time,” he told the showmen.
 “It will feel slow to you, but that is what the judge wants to see.
 First of all, I don’t have to go running around the ring, and second, it lets us really see how the heifer holds herself.”